-- Students whose education has been entirely home-based, with instruction carried out by parents;
+- with instruction carried out solely by parents;

-- Students who connect with other homeschooling resources in their community, with shared instruction;
+- with shared instruction with other homeschooling resources in their community;

-- Students who take some courses in a traditional high school;
+- who take some courses in a traditional high school;

-- Students who take some or all of their junior- and senior-year courses in a college;
+- who take some or all of their junior- and senior-year courses at a college.

-And many combinations of the above.
-Regardless of how your homeschool education has been structured, you need to be certain that it will be clear to the admissions committee.
+Regardless of how your homeschool education has been structured, be sure to clarify it for the admissions committee.

 Academic Preparation and Performance